trimute2/symbol-game/README.md

 	* controles with jumping
 	* beggining of puzzle element
 - the game needs
-	+ puzzle elment that does something
+	+ puzzle elment that acivates the end off the level
 	* better graphics
 	* a **complete** game loop